-During fiscal 1999, the Company adopted the McRae Industries, Inc. 1998 Incentive Equity Plan (the Plan).
+The Company has adopted the McRae Industries, Inc. 1998 Incentive Equity Plan (the Plan).
 Under the Plan, 100,000 shares of the Company's Class A Common Stock are reserved for issuance to certain key employees of the Company.
-At July 30, 2011, there were 100,000 shares available for future grants under the Plan.
+At July 28, 2012, there were 100,000 shares available for future grants under the Plan.

-The common stock is currently quoted in the Pink Sheets and stockholders are able to trade their shares in the over-thecounter markets or private transactions.
+The common stock is currently quoted in the Pink Sheets and stockholders are able to trade their shares in the over-the-counter markets or private transactions.